Frogs and Toads of Illinois

 The Spring Peeper is a notoriously loud frog and one of the first signs of spring.
 It has a noticeable X marking on its back.

 The Boreal Chorus Frog is found throughout the state besides the southern tip.
 The middle stripe on its back is occasionally broken.
 It also has really small legs.

-The Midland or Western Chorus Frog is found in the Southern half of the state.
+The Western Chorus Frog is found in the Southern half of the state.
 The three stripes on its back are rarely broken.

 The Upland Chorus Frog is found on the southern tip of the state.
 The stripes on it’s back are often broken up and can appear as spots.

 The Illinois Chorus Frog does not have a white line that extends off the lips while the other chorus frogs do.